 The oceanic meeting point occurs between Cape Agulhas and Cape Point which is 0.75 miles (1.2 km) east of the cape.
 The cape serves as a waypoint whether on the Cape Route or the Clipper Route.

-Trails of Table Mountain National Park
+Table Mountain National Park Trails

 Table Mountain is known for panoramic views over the city and the amazing coastline.
 There are numerous trails that allow hikers to explore around and atop the famous mountain.
 The majority of trails are rated moderate with some difficult trips to challenge the adventurous.

-Cape Point Trail: this is a 1.7-mile (2.73 km) trek out to a lighthouse with views of the ocean and coastline.
+This is a 1.7-mile (2.73 km) trek out to a lighthouse with views of the ocean and coastline.
 The trail ascends 610 feet (185.9 m) and is partially paved making it a popular excursion.
 Wildflowers may blanket the coastline and bird watching is a popular part of the trek.

-Chapmans Peak Trail: this is rated moderate while ascending 1,295 feet (394.72 m) over a 3.1-mile (4.99 km) trek up to the summit of Chapmans Peak.
+This is rated moderate while ascending 1,295 feet (394.72 m) over a 3.1-mile (4.99 km) trek up to the summit of Chapmans Peak.
 Although you may see wildflowers along the way, then it is the panoramic views that make this journey worth the effort.

-Platteklip Gorge Trail: This is a challenging steep trek ascending 2,276 feet (693.72 m) over 1.6 miles (2.57 km) to capture stunning panoramic views out over the area.
+This is a challenging steep trek ascending 2,276 feet (693.72 m) over 1.6 miles (2.57 km) to capture stunning panoramic views out over the area.
 There is a chance to see wildlife and wildflowers.
 Take a hat and sunscreen, there is no shade or escapes from the sun.

 Table Mountain Highlights